Thursday, September 24th, 2020

 Please read for 10 minutes and

 write one sentence that tells me what you read into your SAB.

-Classwork: We are currently reading the book Shiloh by Phyllis Naylor.
+We are currently reading the book Shiloh by Phyllis Reynolds as a class

-We will continue to do many written exercises throughput the year to reinforce reading strategies & skills.
+We will do many written exercises throughput the year to reinforce reading strategies & skills.

 (prediction, context clues, visualizing, inferences, & vocabulary)

-The fourth grade students will start their state reports on Thursday, August 31st with the help of Mrs. Kuehl who taught fourth grade at St. Stan's, but has since retired.
-Mrs. Kuehl will join our class each Monday afternoon from 1:00-1:45.
-Mrs. Kuehl has a great passion for teaching social studies.
-The research report will continue throughout the year using short assignments.
-At the end of the school year, all information and assignments are gathered into one book report.
+The fourth grade students will start their state reports next week!
+The research project will continue throughout the school year using short weekly assignments.
+At the end of the school year, all information and assignments are gathered into one colorful book report.
 They are truly a beautiful sight!